franckXu/blog-1/_sources/2017/12/10/binary-relations.rst.txt

 notation, we can use ``x ~ y`` to denote ``r(x, y)``.

-More generally, a binary relation can be defined on a pair of sets ``A x B`` but to keep things simple, we'll only cover binary realtions over a single set.
+More generally, a binary relation can be defined on a pair of sets ``A x B`` but to keep things simple, we'll only cover binary relations over a single set.

 Binary relations may have several properties.
 A few interesting ones are: